 A systematic review may have some disadvantages.

-Unpublished studies can be hard to find, but using published literature alone may lead to misrepresentation, because it does not include findings from all the existing research.
+Unpublished studies can be hard to find, but using published literature alone may lead to misrepresentation because it does not include findings from all the existing research.

-Normally, bad news is more likely to hit the headlines than good news.
-Conversely, medical researchers are less likely to submit bad results, so systematic reviews could have a bias towards good results.
+Medical researchers are less likely to submit bad results, so systematic reviews could have a bias towards good results.

 The decisions of journal editors and peer reviewers can also lead to publication bias.

 Sometimes, results do not reach the publication stage because there is funding for research, but this does not cover the cost of analyzing and publishing the results.

 This can limit the motivation to write up and submit any negative or neutral findings for publication.

 In 2011, the Institute of Medicine (IOM) noted that systematic reviews can help clinicians make good decisions in their daily practice and help health organizations to prepare guidelines.